wasker/0-to-code/README.md

 Download this repository's contents as ZIP, unzip it and run this from the command line:

 ```
+powershell -Command "& { dir *.ps1 | Unblock-File }"
 powershell -File .\install.ps1
 ```

+First line will remove blocking from scripts downloaded from Internet.
+Second line will actually install the software.

 If PowerShell complains on disabled scripts, run the command shown below and then repeat the previous command: